yonasBSD/tiki/README.md

 ```

 ## Quick start

+### Markdown viewer

+`tiki my-markdownfile` to view, edit and navigate markdown files in terminal.
+All vim-like pager commands are supported in addition to:
+- `Tab/Enter` to select and load a link in the document
+- `e` to edit it in your favorite editor

+### File and issue management

 `cd` into your **git** repo and run `tiki`.
 Move your tiki around the board with `Shift ←/Shift →`.